CodeChd/vanilla-js-projects/README.md

-  # "eager to perform in order to obtain internships"
+  # "eager to demonstrate in order to obtain internships"